Global route / Trans-Pacific

 North Pacific is often overcast.
 Clear windows are rare but dramatic when they occur.

-What is the best side of plane for Tokyo to Los Angeles?
+What is the best side for Tokyo to Los Angeles?